sjspielman/dnds_1rate_2rate/README.md

 Note that all scripts named ``*.sh`` and ``*.slurm`` were used for submitting jobs to TACC.

-For all simulated alignments and inference results, use [this link](https://www.dropbox.com/sh/6k92n9h7x2vgkoq/AABbV7qGDcNy3imRQ1D80JUfa?dl=0).
-If that link is broken, please contact at stephanie.spielman@gmail.com.

 \*This repository is maintained by SJS.
 Please file any questions/comments in [Issues](https://github.com/sjspielman/dnds_1rate_2rate/issues/), or email stephanie.spielman@gmail.com